ronen-halevy/ronen-halevy.github.io/_posts/2021-11-10-batch-normalization.md

 )
 ```

-## A Note About Parameter Storage Requirements
+## A Note On Parameter Storage Requirements

 The calculation of batch normalization requires the storing og 4 parameters: